 This Value Proposition combines the most powerful aspects of the “brain dump” including the key information necessary for this campaign:

 - How: By delivering an outbound prospecting machine with guaranteed results

 There you have it: in 30 seconds or less, prospects will know exactly what you do and how you do it.
 From there, it becomes about structuring your messaging content in a way that supports your Value Prop and proves that you can do what you claim.

 Stay tuned for more insights into how to use your Value Prop to create compelling content that resonates with your target market.

 Have you created a Value Proposition using the Value Prop Canvas?
 What obstacles did your team encounter as you performed your “brain dump” and fine-tuned your messaging?

-For more insights into how to use your Customer Profile and Value Map to create a compelling Value Proposition that will resonate with your target audience, book a Growth Call with our team.
+For more insights into how to use your Customer Profile and Value Map to create a compelling Value Proposition that will resonate with your target audience, register to attend our Back To Business webinars.